NDB storage engine used by

 Primary Keys.
 Each record has from 1 up to 32 attributes which belong to the primary key of the table.

 Transactions.
 Transactions are committed first to main memory, and then to disk, after a global checkpoint (GCP) is issued.
-Since all data are (in most MySQL Cluster configurations) synchronously replicated and stored on multiple data nodes, the system can handle processor failures without loss of data.
+Since all data are (in most NDB Cluster configurations) synchronously replicated and stored on multiple data nodes, the system can handle processor failures without loss of data.
 However, in the case of a system-wide failure, all transactions (committed or not) occurring since the most recent GCP are lost.

 control based on locking.
 If a requested lock